AutumnNippert/3x-1/README.md

 # How to run

-First, check the code to determine which numbers you would like to see the turn number for.
+First, check the code to determine which numbers you would like to see the step number for.
 Default is set to > 200.
 ```cpp
 if (step > 200) {//Set the number in the if statement to the required number of steps you want to be printed out (because printing takes forever)
     cout << "(" << i << ") " << step << endl;